It may sound simple, but the reason your home may not be selling will come under one of these ‘P’s’ or perhaps the ‘M’.

 Listing your property for an unrealistic price is the most common reason why homes don’t sell.
 When people are looking to buy a home they will look at comparable properties on the market.

-We all know that when we list our property for sale it is a rare thing for a buyer to say ‘That’s great, I’m happy to pay what you are asking’ and it would be a miracle for someone to say ‘I think your home is worth more than what you are asking, so I’ll give you more.’
+We all know that when we list our property for sale it’s rare for a buyer to say, ‘That’s great, I’m happy to pay what you are asking’.
+No-one ever gives more than the asking price.

-Setting a realistic price of your home should not be a difficult task if you do research and employ an agent who doesn’t just pull a figure out of the air, but shows you by recent sales and other properties currently listed for sale, why they feel your property is worth what they say.
+Having a realistic price of your home should not be a difficult task.
+Do research and employ an agent who doesn’t just pull a figure out of the air.
+You need to see recent sales and other properties currently listed for sale.
+Ask why they feel your property is worth what they say.

 You may feel as though there is nothing you can do about the position of your home – and you would be right!
-We cannot pick up our home and move it to another location – and yet the position of your home will have the greatest impact on the valuation of your home.
+You cannot pick up our home and move it to another location.
+The position of your home will have the greatest impact on the valuation of your home.

 In saying that – think of what you CAN do to improve or compensate for your location.

-If you are on a noisy street perhaps look at planting a large screen of trees or shrubs, or perhaps a wall that will dampen noise.
+If you are on a noisy street, plant a large screen of trees or shrubs, or perhaps a wall to dampen noise.
 Look at glazing options to reduce noise inside the home.
 Try to disguise or reduce the impact of the problem.